eliaskousk/parallella-riscv/README.md

   - Run in root dir: `git submodule update --init -- boot/parallella-uboot`
   - Needed to build the Parallella U-Boot bootloader (u-boot.elf) inside the `root_dir/$board/output/boot/` folder
+  - Currently deprecated since we prefer not having to replace U-Boot or the FSBL by flashing the board (unsafe and needs JTAG or serial cable)

 * [Parallella Linux Kernel](https://github.com/parallella/parallella-linux)
   - Mapped to `root_dir/boot/parallella-linux`